 Examples of Fume Hood Types

 There are several examples of fume hoods on the market today, offering laboratories customized options for their experiment needs.
-Take for example a constant air volume hood.
-This type of fume hood will exhaust the same amount of air at all times, no matter the position of the sash.
-Another example is a variable air volume hood.
-This type of hood will configure the air flow based on the sash height and continues to maintain 100 feet per minute face velocity at every height of the sash.
+Take for example a ductless fume hood.
+This type of fume hood uses carbon filters to remove the fumes and vapors from the laboratory.
+Another example is a bypass fume hood which provides continuous air flow across the work surface even when the sash is closed.
+This type of hood allows the user to change the hood’s face velocity.

 Finding the right fume hood for your laboratory environment is a must.
 Always install a fume hood that will function based on the needs of the lab for safety and performance.
 Contact us today to learn more about fume hood options and how we can assist you.